You need to sign in or sign up before continuing.

 Interests

 My sports are baseball, body surfing, skiing , cycling and boxing.
-I cycled New Zealand and ran my last full marathon at age 50.
+I have cycled New Zealand and ran my last full marathon at age 50.

 I have a deluxe Scrabble board; couch surfers for whom English is not their native tongue can use their phone to cheat. 😉